purescript/purescript-distributive/README.md

 Categorical dual of `Traversable`:

-- `distribute` zips an arbitrary collection of containers
+- `distribute` is the dual of `sequence` - it zips an arbitrary collection of containers
-- `collect` traverses an arbitrary collection of values
+- `collect` is the dual of `traverse` - it traverses an arbitrary collection of values

 #### `cotraverse`